FelixPlastik/AI-and-I/README.md

 `Artificial Intelligence (AI)` or `Machine learning` is a pretty hyped theme the last years and I guess to most people including myself, it is totally unclear what the hack it does? when does it come? and most importantly for me: Can I do something with it?

-The technology is already here, It is mostly subtle so we don't realize it – like the perfect Google Search or weekly spotify recommendations.
+The technology is already here, for now it is mostly subtle so we don't realize it – like the perfect Google Search or weekly spotify recommendations.
 While AI influences our world (big words 😉) or at least how we consume, our techniques to design remain untouched and creativity is called one of the safe haven for jobs which can not be replaced by AI.

 - [ ] `how does it feel to design for or with an AI?`
 - [ ] `how does AI as a creative partner change my perspective on design?`